Filtering Objects and Jobs

 Any vs. All Queries

 Some filters allow you to select multiple values.
 For example, the "Tag" filter allows you to specify multiple tags in the dialog.
-When you have selected multiple tags, you have a choice whether to search for objects containing any of the the selected tags or containing all of the selected tags.
+When you have selected multiple tags, you have a choice whether to search for objects containing any of the selected tags or containing all the selected tags.

 Given the following set of objects: